 4. Depletion of government funds

-The government would need to provide more funding to these institutions if there were no tuition fees to acquire a degree there, as more students would apply.
-Private donors to public schools and universities may also decide to stop giving in order to prevent going bankrupt.
+Hence, the government would need to provide more funding to these institutions if there were no tuition fees to acquire a degree there, as more students would apply.
+Private donors to public schools and universities may also stop giving to prevent going bankrupt.

-Free tuition is available for two- and four-year programs through several state initiatives.
-Free college doesn’t, however, equate to free tuition.
+Several state initiatives offer free tuition for two- and four-year programs.
+However, free college doesn’t equate to free tuition.

-Tuition-free students frequently still have to pay for expenses including fees, lodging & board, and transportation.
-You can cover the cost by combining your funds, grants, scholarships, and work-study opportunities.
-These and other living expenses may be paid for with student loans, if necessary.
+Tuition-free students frequently still have to pay for expenses, including fees, lodging & board, and transportation.
+You can cover the cost by combining funds, grants, scholarships, and work-study opportunities.
+These and other living expenses may be paid for with student loans if necessary.

 Here’s a list of states that offer free college: